-To justify a stop, police must be able to articulate specific facts that would lead a reasonable police officer to believe that the person is, or is about to be, engaged in criminal activity.
+To justify a stop, police must be able to articulate specific facts.
+And they must lead a reasonable police officer to believe that the person is engaging in criminal activity.
 Past conduct alone is not enough.

 In addition to the “reasonable, articulable suspicion of criminal activity” standard for a brief detention; a traffic stop is also justified by an observed traffic or vehicle law violation.

 Though most speeding violations are not a crime, a police officer can lawfully pull a driver over for speeding.
 Similarly, an equipment violation observed by a police officer can justify a traffic stop.